crazy-max/nodejs-portable/README.md

 * Download the [latest release](https://github.com/crazy-max/nodejs-portable/releases/latest).
 * Put `nodejs-portable.exe` in a new empty folder.

-> Add it to a white list if you receieved a warning from anti-virus software.

 ## Getting started

-Run `nodejs-portable.exe`, then choose task :
+Run `nodejs-portable.exe`, then choose task:
 * **1** to install node.js by entering version and architecture.
 * **2** to launch Node.js shell.